Wonderland (American TV series): Episodes

+Reception and ratings

+The series received positive reviews, with a critics score of 85% on review aggregator Metacritic..
+Its pilot episode attracted a viewership of 13 million, with this falling to 7.5 million for the second episode.

-Incidental music
+Theme music

 The theme song of the show is a simple humming.
 It is performed by Madonna, although the DirecTV re-airing of the show uses a different theme song (not by Madonna).